-The Diving Supervisor is responsible for diving operations during the period of supervision, and he is empowered to give any reasonable instruction to diving team members, his actions cannot be overruled by the Management whilst he is "supervising".
-If the Diving Supervisor believes that the health and safety of any person is being compromised then he will immediately order the cessation of diving operations.
+The Diving Supervisor is responsible for diving operations during the period of supervision, and they are empowered to give any reasonable instruction to diving team members, their actions cannot be overruled by the Management whilst they are "supervising".
+If the Diving Supervisor believes that the health and safety of any person is being compromised then they will immediately order the cessation of diving operations.